demoutrei/guides/source/artificial-intelligence/index.rst

     .. grid-item-card:: Narrow AI

         This makes up most current AI models, where the system is designed to perform a single, specific task (such as coding, image generation, or writing) but can't expand or apply their skills outside of what they're programmed to do.

+    .. grid-item-card:: Artificial General Intelligence

+        AGI or Artificial General Intelligence is the type of Ai who have reached active thinking capabilities and have general resonaning powers.

     .. grid-item-card:: Artificial Superintelligence